-Table 10-43 shows average hourly offered MW (actual and effective), and average hourly cleared MW (actual and effective) for all hours in 2024.113 Actual MW are adjusted by the historic 100-hour moving average performance score to get performance adjusted MW, and by the resource specific benefit factor to get effective MW.
+Table 10-43 shows average hourly offered MW (actual and effective), and average hourly cleared MW (actual and effective) for all hours in 2024.121 Actual MW are adjusted by the historic 100-hour moving average performance score to get performance adjusted MW, and by the resource specific benefit factor to get effective MW.
 A resource can choose to follow either signal.
 For that reason, the sum of each signal type's capability can exceed the full regulation capability.
 Offered MW are calculated based on the offers from units that are designated as available for the day.
-These are daily offers that can be modified on an hourly basis up to 65 minutes before the hour.114 Eligible MW are calculated from the hourly offers from units with daily offers and units that are offered as unavailable for the day, but still offer MW into some hours.
+These are daily offers that can be modified on an hourly basis up to 65 minutes before the hour.
+122 Eligible MW are calculated from the hourly offers from units with daily offers and units that are offered as unavailable for the day, but still offer MW into some hours.
 Units with daily offers are permitted to offer above or below their daily offer from hour to hour.
 As a result of these hourly MW adjustments, the average hourly Eligible MW can be higher than the Offered MW.

-In 2024, the average hourly offered supply of regulation for nonramp hours was 723.3 actual MW (732.6 effective MW).
-This was a decrease of 29.6 actual MW (a decrease of 26.6 effective MW) from 2023, when the average hourly offered supply of regulation was 693.7 actual MW (706.0 effective MW).
-In 2024, the average hourly offered supply of regulation for ramp hours was 1,007.7 actual MW (1,059.7 effective MW).
-This was an increase of 3.1 actual MW (an increase of 14.7 effective MW) from 2023, when the average hourly offered supply of regulation was 1,004.6 actual MW (1,045.0 effective MW).
+In the first three months of 2025, the average hourly offered supply of regulation for nonramp hours was 779.4 actual MW (775.6 effective MW).
+This was an increase of 74.6 actual MW (a decrease of 59.9 effective MW) from the first three months of 2024, when the average hourly offered supply of regulation was 704.8 actual MW (715.7 effective MW).
+In the first three months of 2025, the average hourly offered supply of regulation for ramp hours was 1,042.3 actual MW (1,099.4 effective MW).
+This was an increase of 83.2 actual MW (an increase of 77.6 effective MW) from the first three months of 2024, when the average hourly offered supply of regulation was 959.1 actual MW (1,021.9 effective MW).123

-The ratio of the average hourly offered supply of regulation to average hourly regulation demand (actual cleared MW) for nonramp hours was 1.51 in 2024 (1.45 in 2023).
-The ratio of the average hourly offered supply of regulation to average hourly regulation demand (actual cleared MW) for ramp hours was 1.45 in 2024 (1.42 in 2023).
+The ratio of the average hourly offered supply of regulation to average hourly regulation demand (actual cleared MW) for nonramp hours was 1.59 in the first three months of 2025 (1.47 in the first three months of 2024).
+The ratio of the average hourly offered supply of regulation to average hourly regulation demand (actual cleared MW) for ramp hours was 1.50 in the first three months of 2025 (1.38 in the first three months of 2024).